stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

     }

     /*
-    A user might have multiple accounts for non-public services.
+    A user might have multiple accounts for non-public services and devices.
-    Thus we need to have a unique ID to identify different instance of the class.
+    Thus we need to have an unique ID to identify different instances of the class.
     And optionally, we give each instance a different name and description, so that users can easily tell which account a device instance associates with in their device list.